sebastianwebber/kubectl-ns/README.md

-# sample-cli-plugin
+# kubectl-ns

 This repository implements a single kubectl plugin for switching the namespace that the current KUBECONFIG context points to.
-In order to remain as indestructive as possible, no existing contexts are modified.
+In order to remain as indestructive as possible, no previously existing contexts are modified.

-**Note:** go-get or vendor this package as `k8s.io/sample-cli-plugin`.
+**Note:** go-get or vendor this package as `k8s.io/kubectl-ns`.

-This particular example demonstrates how to perform basic operations such as:

-* How to create a new custom command that follows kubectl patterns
-* How to obtain a user's KUBECONFIG settings and modify them
-* How to make general use of the provided "cli-runtime" set of helpers for kubectl and third-party plugins

-It makes use of the genericclioptions in [k8s.io/cli-runtime](https://github.com/kubernetes/cli-runtime) to generate a set of configuration flags which are in turn used to generate a raw representation of the user's KUBECONFIG, as well as to obtain configuration which can be used with RESTClients when sending requests to a kubernetes api server.
+This repository makes use of the genericclioptions in [k8s.io/cli-runtime](https://github.com/kubernetes/cli-runtime) to generate a set of configuration flags which are in turn used to generate a raw representation of the user's KUBECONFIG, as well as to obtain configuration which can be used with RESTClients when sending requests to a kubernetes api server.